 Temkin Group operated as an independent firm for eight years (2010-2018), headed by Bruce Temkin (with wife Karen), until its acquisition by Qualtrics in late October 2018.
 It provided consulting, research and training activities on customer experience (at its core was customer experience but it dealt with various dimensions of experience beyond and in relation to customers).
 A key asset of Temkin Group is its blog / website Experience Matters, a valued resource of knowledge; its content is largely in place (viewed January 2018), and hopefully will stay on.

-- Update (July 2020): Regretfully, a recent post by Temkin informed readers that Experience Matters blog is terminated.
-New content will be published in a separate blog of Qualtrics XMI (see below).
-The content accumulated in Experience Matters may be eliminated soon (some can still be made available at XMI’s site/blog),
+- Update (July 2020): Temkin informed readers lately that Experience Matters in its current form is being terminated.
+However the blog under the same title re-appears in a new form as a blog of Qualtrics XMI (see below) where new content will be published.
+Content accumulated in the old Experience Matters will be eliminated soon yet some of the content is made available at XMI’s site/blog.

 Bruce Temkin developed several strategic concepts and constructs of experience.
 The Temkin Experience Rating metric is based on a three-component construct of experience: Success, Effort and Emotion.
 The strategic model of experience includes four required competencies: (a) Purposeful Leadership; (b) Compelling Brand Values; (c) Employee Engagement; and (d) Customer Connectedness.
 He made important statements in emphasising the essence of employee engagement to deliver superior customer experience, and in including Emotion as one of the pillars of customer experience upon which it should be evaluated.
 The more prominent of the research reports published by Temkin Group were probably the annual series of Temkin Experience Rating reports, covering 20 industries or markets with a selection of companies competing in each.